 Before we go over to the descriptions of the wireless headsets that we have gathered in this comparative test (about thirty) we will address the issue of wireless sound quality, remind you of the types and performances of the headsets and the great functional and practical difference between them and overturn (or confirm!) some of myths from the world of music enjoyment.

 Explain to me immediately – do the wireless headphones have the same, worse, or better sound than the wired?

-If we have two identical pair of headphones, where one are wired and the other are wireless, and we play the high definition song from the same sound source, then the wired headphones sounds better.
+If we have two identical pairs of headphones, where one is wired and the other are wireless, and we play the high definition song from the same sound source, then the wired headphones sound better.
 The reason is simple – it is not necessary to compress the signal when the sound is transferred over the wire.

 Not always, but often.
 The vast majority of wireless headphones have 3.5mm (or less, 2.5mm) connectors and come with a cord that turns them into wired headphones for about two seconds and connects to sound sources like any other wired headphones.
 This feature is implemented so that wireless headphones can be used when the batteries are empty.
 Some wireless headphones do not have the capability to connect to the cable so discharging the battery in their case indicates the end of the music listening.